bkil/freedom-fighters/en/openwrt-hosting/drawbacks.md

 * Additional cost for CCTV, UPS, backup generator, ECC RAM
 * Low SLA of consumer ISP
+* A consumer ISP preferred that you don't share your connection or operate public services at home.
+You are legally bound via the terms of service, but it is usually not enforced.
 * Slowness of transfer on asymmetric ISP uplink
 * More difficult to cooperatively manage with another admin
 * Lack of a 24/7 armed security guard